APSL/archiclean/README.rst

 ==========

 Archiva repos cleaning and exporting tool.
-This tool implements a version ordering oriented to solve a custom release problem: mixing *number-based* an *year-based* version naming schemes on artifacts.
+This tool implements a version ordering oriented to solve our custom release problem: mixing *number-based* an *year-based* version naming schemes on artifacts.

 usage: